AdvitDeepak/tg-student-dev/docs/06_Contact/resources.md

 # Contact

+As a reminder, your primary point of contact should be your assigned
+<font color='#DD6EOF'>TigerGraph representative!</font>

+However, feel free to check out all of these amazing resources as well:

+&nbsp; &nbsp;

 Want to learn TigerGraph?
 Check out this list of places to start!

 [Learn TigerGraph Cloud](https://www.tigergraph.com/blog/getting-started-with-tigergraph-3-0/){ .md-button .md-button--primary }